bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 </div>

-Given these variables, none are significantly highly correlated that could prove problems in future data analysis (correlation value of 0.95 or above).
+Given these variables, none are significantly highly correlated that could prove problems in future data analysis (correlation absolute value of 0.95 or above).

 Scatterplots were completed using our predictor variables.